Pattern Construction for Boy’s Suits

 - Print Version

-Further pattern constructions and finished patterns for children’s clothing can be found in our online shop.
+Further instructions for pattern construction and sewing patterns for children can be found in our online shop.